-Our waste initiatives – cleaning up the messy business.
+Our Waste Initiatives – cleaning up the messy business.

 Over 50% of household waste should be composted.
 We have a compost facility on site and provide a compost allocated bin in all our rooms to help make the choice easy.

 - Compost has awesome benefits for the garden such as replacing nutrients lost during the growing season.
 To share the goodness of the compost we have produced, using our guests organic waste, we provide our guests the opportunity to take a bag of it home for use in their own garden.
+Our compost was also used to help start up local community gardens such as Big Brothers Big Sister of Rotorua.

 We provide a recycling allocated bin in all our rooms.
 During cleaning and servicing the bins are emptied and we then further sort the recyclables into aluminium, cardboard and plastics.